diegopm2000-lab/nodejs_javascript_lab/05-SwaggerUI-Helloworld/README.md

 # Swagger-UI Helloworld

-Swagger-UI Helloworld (usando un fichero descriptor del API REST en formato json)
+Swagger-UI Helloworld (using a REST API descriptor file in JSON format)

 ### 1. Install the dependencies